Menil Collection: History

 The Renzo Piano-designed museum opened to the public in June 1987.
 It is governed by The Menil Foundation, Incorporated, a non-profit charitable corporation established in 1954 whose stated purpose was to promote understanding and culture, primarily through the arts.
 Initially, the Foundation also pursued land banking to stabilize the neighborhood surrounding the museum, and structured the administration and operations of the collection.
 With Dominique de Menil (a member of the Schlumberger family) serving as president, early board members included the Menils' son Francois, daughter Philippa Pellizzi, Malcolm McCorquodale, Edmund Snow Carpenter, Miles Rudolph Glaser, and Mickey Leland.
 Dominique de Menil ran the museum until her death in December 1997.
+In 2016, Rebecca Rabinow replaced Josef Helfenstein as director of the museum.

 Campus and neighborhood

 The museum campus has grown to include four satellite galleries to the main building: Cy Twombly Gallery (also designed by Piano); The Dan Flavin Installation at Richmond Hall, which houses Dominique de Menil's last commission (a series of three site-specific installations by Dan Flavin that were installed in 1998); The Byzantine Fresco Chapel; and the Menil Drawing Institute.
 Another building founded by the de Menils, but now operating as an independent foundation, is the Rothko Chapel.

-The Menil Foundation began buying bungalow style homes in the area in the 1960s, painting each the same shade of gray to establish a commonality.
+The Menil Foundation began buying bungalow-style homes in the area in the 1960s, painting each the same shade of gray to establish a commonality.
 When the museum building was constructed, it was painted what has become known as "Menil gray" to coordinate with the bungalows.
-Though subtle, the result is a neighborhood that feels aesthetically unified.